Print/Download [English]

 THE CHIEF EXECUTIVE OFFICER RECOMMENDS:

-That the Chicago Board of Education (the Board) rescind Board Report 18-0627-PO3, and adopt new Policy on the Reporting of Child Abuse, Neglect and Inappropriate Relations Between Adults and Students.
-The policy was posted for public comment from April 22, 2022 to May 23, 2022.
+That the Chicago Board of Education (the "Board") amend Board Report 22-0622-PO2 Policy on the Reporting of Child Abuse, Neglect and Inappropriate Relations Between Adults and Students.

 PURPOSE

-The Board is committed to providing a comprehensive framework for reporting the suspected cases of child abuse and neglect by school personnel and others responsible for the welfare of children.
-This policy sets forth clear expectations that all employees must protect students by reporting any interactions or behaviors which suggest that an adult has or had an inappropriately intimate relationship with a child or may be grooming a child, even if the employee does not have reasonable suspicion that sexual misconduct is occurring or has occurred; and requires mandated reporters to immediately call the Department of Children and Family Services (DCFS) Hotline when they have reasonable suspicion of any type of child abuse or neglect.
-Chicago Public Schools (CPS) employs dedicated and professional staff members who provide students with a safe and supportive learning environment.
-The District encourages healthy relationships between students and school staff and administrators to promote student achievement and success.
-This Policy defines appropriate and reasonable boundaries for staff members and students to (1) protect students from sexual misconduct and abuse, and (2) to protect staff members from misunderstandings and false accusations.
+The Board is committed to the safety and well-being of students and ensuring all employees and other Covered Individual Adults are informed of standards for professional behavior and the requirement of mandated reporters to report suspected cases of child abuse and neglect by school personnel and others responsible for the welfare of children.
+This policy sets forth clear expectations that all mandated reporters must protect students by reporting any interactions or behaviors which suggest that an adult has or had an inappropriately intimate relationship with a child or may be grooming a child, even if the employee does not have reasonable suspicion that sexual misconduct is occurring or has occurred; requires reporting of any suspicions or witnessing of abuse of a child and requires mandated reporters to immediately call the Department of Children and Family Services ("DCFS") Hotline when they have reasonable suspicion of any type of child abuse or neglect.
+Chicago Public Schools ("CPS") employs dedicated and professional staff members who provide students with a safe and supportive learning environment.
+The District encourages healthy relationships between students and Covered Individual Adults, including school staff and administrators, to promote student achievement and success.
+This Policy defines appropriate and reasonable boundaries for staff members and other Covered Individual Adults to maintain with students to (1) protect students from sexual misconduct and abuse, and (2) to protect staff members and other Covered Individual Adults from misunderstandings and false accusations.

 POLICY TEXT

-- An “abused child” means a child whose parent, immediate family member, parent’s paramour, any individual residing in the same home as the child, any employee, volunteer, vendor or contractor at the child’s school, or any other person responsible for the child’s welfare:
+- An "abused child" means a child whose parent/guardian, immediate family member, parent's paramour, any individual residing in the same home as the child, any employee, volunteer, vendor or contractor or other Covered Individual Adult at the child's school, or any other person responsible for the child's welfare:

 - Inflicts, causes to be inflicted, allows to be inflicted, or creates a substantial risk of, physical injury by other than accidental means, which causes or would be likely to cause death, disfigurement, impairment of physical or emotional health, or loss or impairment of any bodily function;